geoffcline/aws-eks-best-practices/content/networking/docs/multus.md

 # Multus

-A CNI is the container network interface that provides an application programming interface to configure network interfaces in containers.
-The Multus CNI plugin allows pods to have multiple interfaces in Kubernetes.
-The current version of EKS support for Multus bundles Amazon VPC CNI as the default delegate plugin (which is the only supported and validated default  delegate plugin).
+The Multus CNI plugin allows pods to have multiple interfaces in Kubernetes, known as mult-homed pods. [[link to CNI]] At a high level, Multus coordinates with traditional CNI plugins, such as the Amazon VPC CNI.
+EKS only supports the VPC CNI as Multus' default delegate plugin.
 The default delegate plugin configures the primary network interface (eth0) for pods to enable Kubernetes control plane traffic, including the IP Address Management (IPAM) for the primary network interface for the pods.
+Alternate CNIs, such as ipvlan [[link]], are used for secondary pod network interfaces.

 Here’s an example of how multi-homed pods can work on AWS.
 The image below shows two pods with two network interfaces, eth0 and net1.
 In both cases, the Amazon VPC CNI manages the pod eth0 (default Multus delegate).
 Interface net1 is managed by Multus via the ipvlan CNI plugin for pod1, which handles the user plane (eg: voice, video) traffic separated from the k8 control plane traffic.
 Where as pod2 net1 gets connected to the host elastic network interface through the host-device CNI plugin, and enables DPDK to accelerate the packet processing.